Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "...Okay."

-They stood together for two minutes anyway, watching Cimbrean turn below them through their viewing cupola. *Misfit* was in space again, where she was most at home. *They* were in space again…where they belonged.
+They stood together for two minutes anyway, watching Cimbrean turn below them through their viewing cupola. *Misfit* was in space again, where she was most at home. *They* were in space again... where they belonged.

 It had been far too long in coming.

 Xiù broke the silence again "Seriously.
-They’re gonna wonder what’s taking us so long…"
+They’re gonna wonder what’s taking us so long..."

 "Yeah..."